hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/addresses_on_bhakti-yoga/171_the_preparation.md

 but if not, it is simply a mass of evil, and the sooner it is got rid of, the better.

-The next is Abhyâsa, practice.
+The next is Abhyāsa, practice.
 The mind should always go towards God.
 No other things have any right to withhold it.
 It should continuously think of God, though this is a very hard task; yet it can be done by persistent practice.
 What we are now is the result of our past practice.